 Hofstra UCNS Clinical Fellowship in Neurocritical Care at Northwell Health

-The Department of Neurosurgery at the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell and the Cushing Neuroscience Institute are proud to offer clinical subspecialty training in neurocritical care at North Shore University Hospital.
+The Department of Neurosurgery at the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell and the Cushing Institute for Neurology and Neurosurgery are proud to offer clinical subspecialty training in neurocritical care at North Shore University Hospital.

 This fellowship curriculum is UCNS-accredited and is a two-year comprehensive and multidisciplinary program to educate fellows in the care of complex and diverse adult critically ill patients with any type of primary or secondary neurologic injury.

 As per UCNS clauses, the fellow applicant must have completed ACGME/RCPSC-accredited residency training and be board eligible in the USA or Canada in either internal medicine, emergency medicine, neurology, neurosurgery, general surgery, or anesthesiology.

 It is a rigorous training program matching all requirements and going even beyond the criteria set forth by UCNS.
 Emphasis at Hofstra is on a few expertise skills: Clinical acumen with refined neurological semiology, advanced neuroimaging, advanced neurosonology, critical care ultrasound, multimodal neuromonitoring with haute individualized neurocritical care, neurotrauma, telemedicine and helicopter deployment (with our SkyHealth Team), expertise in neurocoagulation, as well as quality and performance improvement.